 - 2-4 Steaks I used NY strip that was on a great sale in the photo.

 - 2-4 tablespoon Minced Garlic

 - 1½ cups Steak/Worcestershire Sauce, divided use your favorite

 - For zero clean up, use a slow cooker liner, otherwise, coat lightly with oil or non-stick spray.

-- Fill bottom of pot with 1 cups steak sauce of choice.
+- Fill the bottom of the slow cooker with 1 cup steak sauce of choice.
 Place steak in slow cooker vessel on top of sauce.